 - Add any additional criteria in the search like lighted runways, procedures, fuel, minimum runway length and more.

-- Adjust the minimum and maximum distance, set direction to
+Distance, adjust the minimum and maximum distance and set direction to

 - Select all in the result table to see the airports on the map.

 - Choose your next destination airport.

 - Back to 2. until you are done around the world.